Turbodunker/lsm-bpf/Questions:.md

                         Are events subject to race-conditions?
             BPF Programs
                 What is license GPL and is required and why?
-                We can define structs and only their fields we will need to access?
+                We can define structs(e.g. task_struct) and only their fields we will need to access?
             Examples
                 deny_unshare
                     id1["error: bpf_object__probe_loading():Operation not permitted(1).
 Couldnt load trivial BPF program.
 Check RLIMIT_MEMLOCK is set big enough value"]